Citadel to buy power firm Energy Grid in first Japanese acquisition

+(Adds quotes in paragraphs 5-6; clarifies in last paragraph that performance is of Citadel's flagship fund)

-TOKYO, June 28 (Reuters) - Hedge fund Citadel will buy Japanese power firm Energy Grid in its first acquisition in Japan and the first major U.S. investment in Japan's wholesale energy market in recent years, Citadel said in a statement.
+TOKYO, June 28 (Reuters) - Citadel will buy Japanese power firm Energy Grid in its first acquisition in Japan and the first major U.S. investment in Japan's wholesale energy market in recent years, billionaire investor Kenneth Griffin's hedge fund said in a statement.

 The privately held Energy Grid provides power price risk management services to Japanese companies and the deal will give Citadel direct access to the Japanese power market.